How to Quit Your Job and Become a Full-Time Blogger

 Purchase hosting and your domain name.

 This is where your blog lives and what your website is called.
 My website address is SweetandSimpleLife.com.
-I purchased hosting through Siteground, and I wouldn’t recommend anyone else.
-Their site speed is ahead of all competitors and their customer service is exceptional.
+I purchased hosting through Siteground, and they are the absolute best in the business.
+Their site speed is ahead of their competitors and their customer service is exceptional.
+With Siteground, you get free SSL certificate, free business email, and you can also get a hefty discount on hosting if you use THIS LITTLE TRICK!

 If you read my article on setting up a blog the right way, then you already know these steps, but I want to cover them again briefly.
 When you purchase your website hosting, you’ll login to your host account, and from there, you can download WordPress.org.
 This is the backend of your blog, the dashboard where you will write and publish all of your content.
 Watch and read the tutorials, and get familiar with WordPress.